Pregnancy risk categories: Table 1 in Antimicrobial Agents.

 1) Spectrum of activity: These agents are indicated for the treatment of visceral and cutaneous leishmaniasis.

-2) Adverse reactions: Gastrointestinal effects, such as nausea and vomiting, hepatitis, and pancreatitis.
+2) Adverse reactions: GI effects, such as nausea and vomiting, hepatitis, and pancreatitis.
 Arthralgias and myalgias.
 Cardiotoxicity including QT prolongation.
 Bone marrow suppression.

 3) Pregnancy risk: Not classified.